Ebibeni/product-preview-card-component-main/README.md

 ## The challenge

-Your challenge is to build out this product preview card component and get it looking as close to the design as possible.
+My challenge is to build out this product preview card component and get it looking as close to the design as possible.

-You can use any tools you like to help you complete the challenge.
+I can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

 Your users should be able to: